Dream Walker (comic): White Owl

 Currently held by Snowden.
 Snowden's speciality is in tricking his opponents, creating clones of himself to deceive opponents.
 He is the fastest among the Five Pillars, and usually often employs long range tactics like spying or attacking his enemies from long range.
 Snowden's true form is an owl.

 Moon Rat

 Currently held by Mizuki.
 Mizuki's speciality is in trapping techniques, often setting up traps to ambush her opponents.
 She is the hardest to detect among the Five Pillars, and is usually sent for close range espionage.
 Mizuki's true form is a rat.

 Black Mastif

 Currently held by Damien.
 Damien's speciality is his strength and power, preferring to overwhelm his opponents through brute force and aggressive combat.
 He is the strongest among the Five Pillars.
 Damien's true form is a dog.

-Enemies
+Antagonists

 Leo/Man in robe

 Has shown the ability to control Boumas and Shapeshifter Boumas, but his true power is unknown.